jefferislab/Rgridengineswarm/README.md

 ```

 #### Routines
-Concurrent writes to the MySQL database are prevented with routines specified in the database definition.
-These should be defined to prevent workers from trying to access the database while another worker is editing it.
-In particular, they are:
+Concurrent writes to the MySQL database are prevented by routines specified in the database definition.
+These are defined to prevent workers from trying to access the database while another worker is editing it.
+They are specified as follows:

 ##### get_chunk
 ```